 - a.
 I understand that foreign travel and living overseas can provide special challenges and stresses.
 Medical care, including mental health care, emergency medical care and medicine may not be as available and/or of a quality comparable to that available in the United States.
 Students with previous or current medical and/or mental health conditions are strongly encouraged to consult with trained medical and/or mental health professionals and to prepare strategies that may be used abroad should they experience problems.
 I acknowledge that I have been strongly encouraged to assess my ability to participate in the program and have done so. - b.
 I am aware of all applicable personal medical needs.
 I have arranged, through insurance or otherwise, to meet any and all needs of payment for medical costs while I participate in the Program.
-I recognize that the College is not obligated to attend to any of my medical or medication needs, and I assume all risk and responsibility therefore.
-If I require medical treatment or hospital care, in a foreign country or in the United States, during the Program, the College is not responsible for the cost or quality of such treatment or care. - c.
+I recognize that the c.
 The College may (but is not obligated to) take any actions it considers to be warranted under the circumstances regarding my health and safety.
 I agree to pay all expenses relating thereto and release the College from any liability for any of its actions or inactions.